David Rosner: Published works

-Rosner is the author and editor of ten books; including A Once Charitable Enterprise (Cambridge University Press, 1982, 2004; Princeton University Press, 1987), Hives of Sickness:' Epidemics and Public Health in New York City (Rutgers University Press, 1995), and Health Care in America: Essays in Social History (with Susan Mokotoff Reverby).
+Rosner was the author and editor of ten books; including A Once Charitable Enterprise (Cambridge University Press, 1982, 2004; Princeton University Press, 1987), Hives of Sickness:' Epidemics and Public Health in New York City (Rutgers University Press, 1995), and Health Care in America: Essays in Social History (with Susan Mokotoff Reverby).

-In addition, he has co-authored and edited with Gerald Markowitz numerous books and articles, including Deadly Dust: Silicosis and the Politics of Occupational Disease in Twentieth Century America, (Princeton University Press, 1991;1994; University of Michigan, 2005), Children, Race, and Power: Kenneth and Mamie Clarks’ Northside Center, (University Press of Virginia, 1996; Routledge Press, 2001); Dying for Work, (Indiana University Press, 1987) and “Slaves of the Depression,” Workers’ Letters About Life on the Job, (Cornell University Press, 1987).
+In addition, he had co-authored and edited with Gerald Markowitz numerous books and articles, including Deadly Dust: Silicosis and the Politics of Occupational Disease in Twentieth Century America, (Princeton University Press, 1991;1994; University of Michigan, 2005), Children, Race, and Power: Kenneth and Mamie Clarks’ Northside Center, (University Press of Virginia, 1996; Routledge Press, 2001); Dying for Work, (Indiana University Press, 1987) and “Slaves of the Depression,” Workers’ Letters About Life on the Job, (Cornell University Press, 1987).
 Along with James Colgrove and Gerald Markowitz he co-edited The Contested Boundaries of Public Health which appeared from Rutgers University Press in 2008.
 He and Gerald Markowitz have authored Deceit and Denial: The Deadly Politics of Industrial Pollution (University of California Press/Milbank Fund, 2002) and Are We Ready?
 Public Health Since 9/11 (University of California Press/ Milbank, 2006).
 His book Lead Wars: The Politics of Science and the Fate of America's Children appeared in 2013 from the University of California Press/Milbank Fund.

-Rosner serves on the editorial board of the Journal of Public Health Policy, the Journal of Scientific Practice and Integrity, and Environmental Justice.
+Rosner served on the editorial board of the Journal of Public Health Policy, the Journal of Scientific Practice and Integrity, and Environmental Justice.

-He has also been an advisory editor for the University of Rochester's Press Series focusing on the study of medical history.
+He had also been an advisory editor for the University of Rochester's Press Series focusing on the study of medical history.

 Personal life

 Dr. David Rosner received his BA from City College of New York in 1968, an MPH from the University of Massachusetts in 1972, and a PhD from Harvard University in 1978.
-The father of Zachary and Molly, he lives with his wife Dr. Kathlyn Conway, a psychotherapist and author, in New York City.
+The father of Zachary and Molly, he lived with his wife Dr. Kathlyn Conway, a psychotherapist and author, in New York City.

-He is a member of the International Silicosis Project, a project organized through the French government and Sciences Po on the international comparison of an occupational disease, silicosis.
+He was a member of the International Silicosis Project, a project organized through the French government and Sciences Po on the international comparison of an occupational disease, silicosis.
 In 2008, he was a fellow at the Ecole des Hautes Etudes en Sciences Sociales.
-In the past, he has participated in an IREX program on Eastern Europe.
+In the past, he had participated in an IREX program on Eastern Europe.